geomaster/minix3-logger/README.md

 Loggers are first open by processes, and then written to.
 Only one process can have a logger open at a time.

-### The configuration file
+### Configuration file

+The configuration file should live at `/etc/logs.conf`.
 In the config file, you define different loggers like this:

 ```
 logger YourLoggerName {